skooter500/GP-2021-2022/Lab_Test_1.md

   }
 ```

 Pay attention to the use of function ```change_coordination(i)``` and ```change_coordination(j)```, that converts column i-th and row j-th to coordination (x, y) of the cell.
 You need to write this function, that we pass the value of i or j, it returns the value of x and y.
-The body of this function is simple (provided below), but you need to figure how to define it.
+The body of this function is simple (provided below), but you need to figure how to define the function itself.
 ```
   return i * cell_size;
 ```